rdybka/vht/doc/vht.1.md

 # DESCRIPTION
 **vht** (Valhalla Tracker) is a live MIDI sequencing application for GNU/Linux audio setups.
 Main motivation behind developing it was to create a fast workflow for putting down musical ideas, exploring exotic time signatures and generally playing with sound.
-It can be seen as a helper app for physical MIDI controllers.
+It can be seen as a helper app for the most rebellious of musicians.

 ## The Paradigm
 The module consists of sequences, sequences of tracks, tracks of rows and envelopes, row is basically a midi message.